 The third Niagara retained the name she carried at the time of her acquisition by the Navy.

-The steamer Niagara -- built by John Roach & Sons, Chester, Pa., in 1877 -- was acquired by the Navy from the Ward Line Steamship Company on 11 April 1898.
+The steamer Niagara – built at Chester, Pa., by John Roach & Sons in 1877 -- was acquired by the Navy from the Ward Line Steamship Co. on 11 April 1898.
 Fitted out as a distilling and supply ship of the Collier Service, Niagara was commissioned at New York on 11 April 1898, Cmdr.
 George A. Bicknell, III, in command.

 Niagara remained at New York until she was decommissioned there on 14 October 1898.
 She was sold on 19 July 1899.